Emotions and Aesthetics in Artwork

 Artists are no stranger to the capacity of artworks to draw out emotions or rather use emotions to paint masterpieces.
 Art as a communication of emotion channels or evokes feelings that we all are experiencing in an almost poetic way.
 As the case when you read a sad tale, feeling pity or empathy for the fictional character.
 Or as you feel the rain pouring down from the heavens above on the green field below, a sight of calmness and tranquillity takes over.
 Much like that, photographs and poems of good days or happier times bring us joy.
 Art that evokes emotions is derived from emotions as well.

-Expressing Emotions Through Art
+Expressing Feelings through Art

 The beauty of art in all its contemporary artwork forms is that it has a specific backstory, which some appreciate while others create.
 You can feel a strong emotion, and commission an artist to paint it and still be the mastermind behind it.
 Art gets its value from emotional engagement, and you can pick which emotions you want to be portrayed through artworks.